• Art magazine

 The art of bespoke tailoring thus embodies an artful craft that has survived for centuries and reflects individual convictions in an increasingly homogenous world.”

-Innovations in contemporary tailoring
+Innovations in the field of contemporary tailoring

-3D body scans: measuring the virtual body
+3D body scans: Measurement of the virtual body

-Digital visualization of adaptation
+Digital visualization of the adaptation

 When customers use digital design to virtually try on their suit before it is even produced, they have increased confidence in the color, texture, and finish choices they have made.